scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 10: 💪 Flex!

 👩‍❤️‍👨 Send some $BAL and share your public url with a friend and ask them to swap their tokens :)

+---

+> 🏃 Head to your next challenge [here](https://speedrunethereum.com).

+💬 Problems, questions, comments on the stack?
+Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)